Publish Novellas 20 February 2022

 “The other option is for you to run a detox program at home.
 He cannot have access to alcohol.
 You need to hide all cash or anything with which he can harm himself or others.
 It may be necessary to lock him in a room.”

 “None of that is possible here.
-At nearly 300 pounds, he is able to burst his way through any door in the house.”
+At nearly 400 pounds, he can burst his way through any door in the house.”

 “We can continue with the group sessions but he appears to have multiple addictions and, though it is early, he has so far been noncompliant.
 Did he talk to you about joining his private sessions?”